Standing Dumbbell Fly: How to Do, Muscle Worked, Tips

 Can standing flies be done without dumbbells?

-Yes, standing flies can be done without a dumbbell by using resistance bands or water bottles instead.
+Yes, standing flies can be performed without a dumbbell by using resistance bands or water bottles instead.

 Can standing flies be done with one arm at a time?

-Yes, it is possible to do standing flies with one arm at a time to help improve muscle imbalances and increase range of motion in the chest and shoulder muscles.
-This variation is called the standing single arm dumbbell fly.
+Yes, it is possible to do standing flies with one arm at a time to help improve muscle imbalances and increase the range of motion in the chest and shoulder muscles.
+This variation is called the standing single-arm dumbbell fly.

 Takeaway